Stocks shake off a wobbly start, end higher on Wall Street - NewsBreak

 Investors are in the midst of earnings season, with more than 100 companies in the S&P 500 index reporting their results this week.
 So far earnings have been strong, with roughly nine out of every 10 companies beating analysts' expectations.

-Clorox slumped 9.5%, the stock's biggest single-day drop since 2000, after reporting results that fell short of forecast and releasing a disappointing outlook.
+Clorox slumped 8.8% after reporting results that fell short of forecast and releasing a disappointing outlook.

 Online broker Robinhood jumped 24.2% and topped its IPO price for the first time since its stock began trading last Thursday.